xcart/xcart-docs/_pages/kb_en/modules/fedex.md

 10. Be sure to save your FedEx configuration by clicking the **Submit** button at the bottom of the page.
 Once your basic FedEx configuration has been saved, another tab will be added on the FedEx module settings page: **Carrier Services**.

-11. Proceed to the **Carrier Services** tab to limit the FedEx carrier services you want to use for shipment.
-The carrier services you choose will be available to your customers at checkout if they meet conditions from the FedEx **Settings** tab.
+11. Proceed to the **Carrier Services** tab to specify the set of FedEx carrier services that should be used for shipment.
+The carrier services you specify here will be available to your customers at checkout if the conditions from the FedEx **Settings** tab are met.
     ![carrier-services.png]({{site.baseurl}}/attachments/ref_58tOKWMt/carrier-services.png)

-    Here you can enable/disable FedEx carrier services, change the services sorting and apply {% link "tax classes" ref_pAWOdG8N %} to shipments if applicable.
+    Here you can enable/disable FedEx carrier services, change the services sort order and apply {% link "tax classes" ref_pAWOdG8N %} to shipments, if applicable.
     ![carrier-services-1.png]({{site.baseurl}}/attachments/ref_58tOKWMt/carrier-services-1.png)

     By default, carrier services are sorted alphabetically.
-If you want to change the order of appearance of your carrier services, drag-n-drop them to their new positions.
-Available shipping methods will be displayed to the customers at checkout in the very same order they are organized on the **Carrier Services** tab.
+If you want to change the sort order, you can drag-n-drop the carrier services to their new positions.
+Available shipping methods will be displayed to your customers at checkout in the very same order in which they are shown on the **Carrier Services** tab.